department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 title: Plan a Veteran or Family Member Burial | Veterans Affairs
 heading: Plan a Burial for a Veteran, Spouse, or Dependent Family Member
 display_title: Plan a Burial
 description: Learn what steps to take when planning a burial for a Veteran, spouse, or dependent family member.
 Find out how to choose a funeral director, get information about Burial at Sea, and apply for financial support to help with burial costs.
+keywords: veterans burial, burial plans, what to do when a veteran dies
 collection: burials
 children: burialsPlanABurial
 spoke: Plan a Burial